 While Cuomo’s regulations are immensely helpful for New York women, the state can do even better.
-The Comprehensive Contraception Coverage Act (CCCA) is a bill that passed the NYS Assembly in 2017 and then stalled in the Republican/IDC-led Senate.
-It passed the Assembly again in March 2018, and is once again stuck in committee in the Senate.
+The Comprehensive Contraception Coverage Act (CCCA) is a bill that passed the NYS Assembly in 2017 and 2018, but then stalled in the Senate.
+Unfortunately, the 2018 session ended without a vote on this bill.

 The CCCA is better than the current regulations in two important ways: